What is query optimization? Tips to write efficient queries

 • Cost savings: In data-intensive environments, inefficient queries can quickly lead to escalating costs.
 Writing efficient queries results in reduced data transfer, storage and processing expenses.

-How to write efficient queries
+Tips on how to write efficient and effective queries

 At Capital One, our data environment includes thousands of users running millions of queries per day meaning the impact of a few inefficiently written queries can be great.
 The following best practices have helped improve the effectiveness of our queries, resulting in cost efficiencies for our business.
 In fact, we saw a 43% decrease in cost per query by reducing inefficient query patterns across our workloads.

-Educate users on inefficient queries and how to identify them
+1. Educate users on inefficient queries and how to identify them

 First and foremost, educating users on inefficient queries is important for avoiding such queries in the first place.
 We’ve identified some of the most frequent ones below: